Litmus Design Library guide

 To create a Template, navigate to the Design Library and use the New Template button in the upper right hand corner of your screen.
 Give your Template a name and a new template editor window will open.
 When you’re done, use Ctrl+S or Cmd+S, or the File > Save menu to save your changes.

 To edit a Template, simply select it and choose Edit Template.
 To rename a Template, select the name in the preview pane.
-To delete a Template, use the action menu at the bottom right corner of the preview pane.
+To delete a Template, use the breadcrumb menu button at the bottom right corner of the preview pane.

-Want some help getting started with snippets?
-Litmus offers a variety of off-the-shelf modules for you to use.
 Select New template, then in the template editor, choose Insert > Replace Template and you will see a gallery of available templates to choose from.
 Pick a template to load into the editor and customize.
 Want even more?
-There are a variety of additional templates to browse and add to your Design Library available in the Litmus Community.
+There are a variety of additional templates available in the Litmus Community to browse and add to your Design Library.

 Your Templates are available within Litmus for building new email campaigns quickly and easily.
 Either pick a Template when you start your new email or access your Templates from within Litmus Builder at any time.